Fritzforcode/PyPenguin/docs/variables_lists.md

 [BACK TO START](main.md)
 [BACK TO SPRITES](sprites.md)

-## What Variable Definitions look like
+## What a Variable Definition looks like
 Must be an object with the following properties:
 * `"name"`: The name of the variable.
 Must be a non-empty string.